 Fruit and vegetable waste, manure, leaves, and wood chips are all examples of things that you can compost.
 It’s incredibly nutrient-rich and can be used as an organic fertilizer.
 Types of compost include vermicompost, leaf mold, and manure compost.

-Topsoil tends to be cheaper than compost, and you can but it in bulk.
-However, it can contain residual weed seeds and chemicals from pesticides or fertilizers that were applied in its previous life.
+Topsoil tends to be cheaper than compost, and you can buy it in bulk.
+However, it can contain residual weed seeds and chemicals from pesticides or fertilizers applied in its previous life.
 Also, unless the topsoil has been mixed with compost, there’s a risk it could be relatively inert.
 Buying high-quality topsoil from a trusted vendor will minimize these risks.

 Compost is packed with beneficial organisms but is more expensive than topsoil, especially when you’re looking to buy it in bulk.
-Of course, if you make it yourself, it’s free, but most people don’t generate enough waste to produce large quantities.
+Of course, making it yourself is free, but most people don’t generate enough waste to produce large quantities.
 It can take years to create finished compost, so it requires some planning!

 If the compost has been hot composted, then it’ll be free of weed seeds.
-If any of the ingredients used were contaminated with chemicals, then traces of these chemicals can remain.
-But this is very unlikely if you’re buying the compost from a reputable source.
+If any ingredients used were contaminated with chemicals, then traces of these chemicals can remain.
+But this is very unlikely if you buy the compost from a reputable source.

 In terms of texture, topsoil has a better structure than pure compost and retains more water.
-When you add compost to existing soil, it can help improve things like the structure and water retention capacity.
+Adding compost to existing soil can help improve things like structure and water retention capacity.
 But by itself, we wouldn’t recommend it as a growing medium.
 As a general rule, topsoil adds depth, and compost improves quality.

 When to use topsoil

-Topsoil is best to use when you’re establishing something new, and you know your current topsoil layer is thin or low quality.
-It will add bulk to your garden and provide a good base for long term healthy growth.
-The better quality and thicker your topsoil layer is, the easier it is for strong deep roots to develop.
+Topsoil is best to use when you’re establishing something new and you know your current topsoil layer is thin or low quality.
+It will add bulk to your garden and provide a good base for long-term healthy growth.
+The better quality and thicker your topsoil layer are, the easier it is for strong deep roots to develop.